Leonie’s amazing rule of 2/3 + 1/3 + a little bit.

-Good design helps make the leap from mere rendering to art.
-There should be a dominant value (dark, middle or light).
+Good design helps make the leap from average to art.
+There should always be a dominant value.
+Either dark, middle or light.
 One of the basic rules I teach my students is to use the rule of 2/3 + 1/3 + a little bit.
-That rule applies to dark and light values as well as choice of color.
+That rule applies to dark and light values as well as the choice of color.
 In actual fact, it is such a good rule that you can apply it to everything you do.

 This rule can be used for every aspect of art and life…think about a plate of food.
 A good idea is not to have equal portions of everything.
 Two thirds (2/3) of the plate should be vegetables and greens, one third (1/3) meat and a little bit of carbs.